vashshawn/jsmc/README.md

 jsmc (whiskers75/Miney edition)
 ====

-Haha, who would write a Minecraft server in JavaScript anyway?
-(whiskers75: Well, I would...)

 Overview
 --------

 jsmc is designed to be a very flexible, very hackable, moderately performant Minecraft server.
 It's written in JavaScript and runs well under node.js.
+Expanded by whiskers75

 DEMO
 ----